TITLERIVALS

 Deep Block

 Defence strengthened all across the back, attack sacrificed.
 Very hard to break down.
-A creative playmaker or patient possession is the best counter.
+The reliable counters are a creative playmaker, patient possession, or Attack the Byline runs that get behind the deepest defender.

 High Line